canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 <iframe src="https://www.youtube-nocookie.com/embed/fX05yEkSkpo?start=706&rel=0&fs=0" width="640" height="360" frameborder="0"></iframe>
 </div>

-## 6. Delete most of your indexes
+## 6. Delete unused indexes

 **Indexes reduce perfomance all the time.** They reduce performance of inserts, updates, deletes and selects.
 Even if a query isn't using an index, it reduces performance of the query.

-**Delete most your indexes**.
-Identify your main table and check if it has more than 5 indexes.
-But, don't create indexes on every key of a JOIN.
+Let's delete most our indexes.
+Let's identify our "main" table and check if it has more than 5 indexes.

-Also, keep in mind if you rebuild an index for a table, SQL Server will remove all plans cached related to that table.
+Also, let's keep in mind if we rebuild an index for a table, SQL Server will remove all plans cached for that table.

-**Rebuilding your indexes is the most expensive way of updating statistics.**
+**Rebuilding indexes is the most expensive way of updating statistics.**

 <div class="video-container">
 <iframe src="https://www.youtube-nocookie.com/embed/SqhX8OaOI6A?start=395&rel=0&fs=0" width="640" height="360" frameborder="0"></iframe>
 </div>

-You can find your unused indexes with the next script. [[Source]](https://blog.sqlauthority.com/2011/01/04/sql-server-2008-unused-index-script-download/).
-Look for indexes with zero seeks/scans and lots of updates.
+We can find our unused indexes with the next script. [[Source]](https://blog.sqlauthority.com/2011/01/04/sql-server-2008-unused-index-script-download/) Let's look for indexes with zero seeks or scans and lots of updates.
 They're good candidates to drop.

 ```sql
 SELECT TOP 25